 - Terrible Artist: She recognizes that her artistic talents aren't as good as Bossun's, but they aren't much better than Roman's.

 - Tomboy with a Girly Streak: She notoriously evolves her tomboy personality when she starts being involved with the Sket Dan at the time, foe example wearing more skirts and often leaving her field hockey cane aside.

-- Trademark Favorite Food: The Pelollipop Candy, to a point where she knows their entire gallery of strange flavors.
+- Trademark Favorite Food: Himeko loves Pelollipop Candy, a lollipop candy brand (similar to Chupa Chups) that has a gallery of weird flavors such as: Sea Cucumber, Soft-Roe, and Liver.
+Anyone else who eats them usually vomits.
 She even gets to become their spokesperson for a commercial.